neoforged/Documentation/docs/misc/commands.md

 sidebar-position: 7
 ---
 # Commands
-Commands are very useful in vanilla Minecraft and even more so with mods.
+Commands are useful in vanilla Minecraft, but even more so with mods.
 They are the quickest way to access and modify data.
-Commands allow to:
+Commands allow you to:
 - Use permission levels.
-- Access to anything in your mod.
+- Access anything in your mod.
-- Allow use anywhere on the map, generally without specific items or other physical objects.
+- Be used anywhere on the map, generally without the need for specific items or other physical objects.
 ## Creating a command
-To create a command, you need to create a new class and put this code:
+To create a command, you need to create a [register][registries.md] method, that receives a `CommandDispatcher<CommandSourceStack>` argument, the source of command registration.
+This dispatcher has a method called `register` that allows new commands to be added and receives a `LiteralArgumentBuilder<S>` argument.
+To build this argument builder, there is a method, `Commands.literal`, which returns this argument type.
 ```java
 public static void register(CommandDispatcher<CommandSourceStack> dispatcher) {
     dispatcher.register (